Determining Average Earnings Policy 21-210 | Effective Date: July 1, 2024

 Interpretation

-1. The WC Act defines average earnings as the daily, weekly, monthly, or regular remuneration that the worker was receiving at the time of the injury or recurrence of the injury, or receiving previously, or at the time of the loss of earnings, or at the time of death, as may appear to the Commission best to represent the earnings of the worker.
+1. The Worker's Compensation Act (WC Act) defines average earnings as the daily, weekly, monthly, or regular remuneration that the worker was receiving at the time of the injury or recurrence of the injury, or receiving previously, or at the time of the loss of earnings, or at the time of death, as may appear to the Commission best to represent the earnings of the worker.

 1. Depending upon the injured worker’s employment situation, this regular remuneration or regular earning pattern may be established using: